runatlantis/atlantis/runatlantis.io/blog/introducing-atlantis.md

 ![](/blog/intro/intro4.webp)

-What looks like a small change…
+What looks like a small change...

 ![](/blog/intro/intro5.webp)

-…can have a big plan
+...can have a big plan

 The second problem is that now it’s easy for `master` to get out of sync with what’s actually been applied.
 This can happen if you merge a pull request without running `apply` or if the `apply` has an error halfway through, you forget to fix it and then you merge to `master`.
 Now what’s in `master` isn’t actually what’s running on production.
 At best, this causes confusion the next time someone runs `terraform plan`.
 At worst, it causes an outage when someone assumes that what’s in `master` is actually running, and depends on it.